Oregon Coast Coho Salmon

 ESA Listing Status: Threatened on August 10, 1998 (63 FR 42587) and June 20, 2011 (76 FR 35755); updated April 14, 2014 (79 FR 20802)

 Out of 28 salmonids listed under the Endangered Species Act (ESA) on the west coast, threatened Oregon Coast coho salmon (Oncorhynchus kisutch) is one of the closest to recovery.
 Since NOAA Fisheries listed the species in 1998, thanks to the hard work of many parties, several key threats have been abated (i.e., hatcheries and harvest) and more native coho salmon return to the Oregon Coast than at the time of listing—though annual returns fluctuate greatly with variable ocean conditions.
 Our 2016 ESA Recovery Plan for Oregon Coast coho salmon anticipates that a focused, effective recovery implementation strategy could serve as the final catalyst for recovering and delisting the species.

 ESU Description: This evolutionarily significant unit, or ESU, includes naturally spawned coho salmon originating from coastal rivers south of the Columbia River and north of Cape Blanco.
-This ESU also includes coho salmon from one hatchery, or artificial propagation, program: Cow Creek Hatchery Program (Oregon Department of Fish and Wildlife Stock #18).
+This ESU also includes coho salmon from the Cow Creek Hatchery Program.

 Critical Habitat: Designated February 11, 2008

 Protective Regulations: Issued February 11, 2008 (73 FR 7815)

 Recovery Plan: Recovery Plan for Oregon Coast Coho Salmon